-Some of the human serotypes have been isolated from the patients concurred with AIDs.
+Some of the human serotypes have been identified and isolated from the patients concurred with AIDs.
 In adenovirus, group-specific antigens are present on the hexon whereas type-specific antigens are present on penton base and fibres.
 An immunological neutralization test can help us to study the serotypes of adenovirus.

 Epidemiology of adenovirus can be studied by knowing all the factors that are related to the virus which can cause pathogenicity in the host cell.

 Reservoir or carrier: Human and non-human primates (Monkeys) are the primary reservoirs.